Multifactorisations and Divisor Functions: Divisor functions, Dirichlet convolutions and proofs

 Combining these two functions yields the {\it associated $(j, r)$-divisor function\/}, defined for non-negative integers $r,j$ as $c_j^{(r)} = (1-e)^{*j} * 1^{*r}.$ It was demonstrated in \cite{mcl4} that this arithmetic function counts the ordered factorisations of its argument into $j+r$ factors, of which the first $j$ must be non-trivial.

-Moreover, as the constant function 1 has a convolution inverse, this definition extends naturally to negative upper indices, giving the associated $(j, -r)$-divisor function $c_j^{(-r)} = (1-e)^{*j} * \mu^{*r}.$ Here $\mu$ is the well known M\"obius function, returning $+1$ or $-1$ when $n$ is square-free with respectively an even or odd number of prime factors, and 0 otherwise.
-(We note that $(1-e)$ does not have a convolution inverse, as $(1-e)(1)=0$, so there is no analogous extension to negative lower indices.)
-Popovici \cite{rPopo} stuided the functions $c_0^{(-r)} = \mu^{*r}$.
-In the associated $(j, -r)$-divisor functions, for the {\it modified M\"obius function\/} we have that
+Moreover, as the constant function 1 has a convolution inverse, this definition extends naturally to negative upper indices, giving the associated $(j, -r)$-divisor function $c_j^{(-r)} = (1-e)^{*j} * \mu^{*r}.$ We note that $(1-e)$ does not have a convolution inverse, as $(1-e)(1)=0$, so there is no analogous extension to negative lower indices.

-where $\Omega(n)$ is the number of prime factors of $n,$ appears naturally.
-It was also shown in \cite{mcl4} that if $j \geq r,$ then
+Popovici \cite{rPopo} studied the functions $c_0^{(-r)} = \mu^{*r}$.
+In the associated $(j, -r)$-divisor functions, the modified M\"obius function of Definition \ref{defn4} appears naturally.
+It was also shown in \cite{mcl4} that if $j \geq r,$ then the Dirichlet convolutions have the forms

 if $j < r,$ then